ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.17 List of Applications - Create/Read
 #### A. Create a List of Applications in Master Data

-Upon receiving a request to add Application with the input parameters (code, name, descr, lang_code and is_active), the system stores the Application in the DB
+Upon receiving a request to add Application with the input parameters (code, name, descr, lang_code and is_active), the system stores the Application in the Database
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory